 11 Most Endangered Historic Places

 Oak Flat is a sacred site to the San Carlos Apache and other Native American tribes.
-Protected in the past by Presidents Eisenhower and Nixon, the Oak Flat contains many cultural resources including archaeological sites, historical sites, and artifacts, as well as many areas eligible for inclusion on the National Register of Historic Places.
+Protected in the past by Presidents Eisenhower and Nixon, Oak Flat contains many cultural resources including archaeological sites, historical sites, and artifacts.

 “Before any potentially harmful mining activity takes place at Oak Flat, we need to make sure the tribes and others who care about this important place have a voice in shaping its future.”Stephanie Meeks